-This year we will "monitor and adjust" as we navigate covid.
-We will continue to provide a musical experience and provide covid approppriate performance opportunities for students.
+This year we will "monitor and adjust" as we navigate COVID.
+We will continue to provide a musical experience and provide COVID-approppriate performance opportunities for students.

 During the 2020-21 school year, we want to add a Senior Showcase for visual and performing arts.
-As guidlines allow, we also want to expand our performance locations for students throughout our community, such as the Kallet Theatre and South Park.
+As guidelines allow, we also want to expand our performance locations for students throughout our community, such as the Kallet Theatre and South Park.

 Pulaski has always had a high rate of participation in performing arts and we hope to continue to achieve that level of participation.
-Our goal this year is to expose every sixth grade student to band and chorus in hopes they will want to participate throughout their middle and high school careers.
+Our goal this year is to expose every sixth-grade student to band and chorus in hopes they will want to participate throughout their middle and high school careers.

 Visual Arts Opportunities